Mockarty Quick Start Guide

 All mock requests are routed through namespaces.
 The URL pattern is:

-For example, if you create a mock with route /api/users in the sandbox namespace, you call it at:
+For example, if you create a mock with route /api/users in the sandbox namespace:

 If you later create a namespace called payments and add a mock with route /api/invoices, you would call it at: